dedetok/java-megaraidsas-to-mysql/README.md

 List supported hardware can be found at http://hwraid.le-vert.net/wiki/LSIMegaRAIDSAS

-Installation for Debian family can be found at http://hwraid.le-vert.net/wiki/DebianPackages
+Installation for debian family can be found at http://hwraid.le-vert.net/wiki/DebianPackages

-This java application requires MySQL Connector/J. You can download it from https://dev.mysql.com/downloads/connector/j/.
+This java application requires MySQL (I used MySQL 5.7 Community Edition) and MySQL Connector/J. You can download it from https://dev.mysql.com/downloads/connector/j/.

 Note: JIgmMegaRaid.jar already contains MySQL Connector/J.